 Chandler: Well Joey, I'm a head hunter.
 I hook up out of work Soviet scientists with rogue third world nations.

-- Smashie and Nicey on Harry Enfield And Chums are a parody of radio DJs who seem to spend more time engaging it Witty Banter than actually playing records.
+- Smashie and Nicey on Harry Enfield and Chums are a parody of radio DJs who seem to spend more time engaging it Witty Banter than actually playing records.
 Or, rather, a record, "You Ain't Seen Nothin' Yet".

 - Spoofed on Murphy Brown: During a FYI airing, Miles tells Murphy and the gang at the last minute to talk amongst themselves so that the footage can be played during the end credits to give the show a "friendly atmosphere".
 However, he adds that the audio will not be recorded, prompting this exchange of dialog: